learnhubdev/laravel-api-starter-kit/README.md

 # Laravel API Starter Kit

-An opinionated Software-as-a-Service Laravel API Starter Kit for long-term projects inspired by the tactical patterns from Domain-Driven Design.
+An opinionated Software-as-a-Service Laravel API Starter Kit for long-term projects inspired by the tactical patterns from Domain-Driven Design and the folder structure from Clean Architecture.

 Things to do before releasing the v1 officially: